awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 + [To transfer domain registration to Route 53 for more than five domains](#domain-transfer-to-route-53-more-than-five-procedure)

 **Important**
 If you use the procedure to transfer more than five domains, Route 53 automatically configures the transferred domains to use the current DNS service for all the domains that you're transferring\.
 If the registrar for your domain is also the DNS service provider for the domain and you don't transfer DNS service to another provider, your website, email, and the web applications associated with the domain might become unavailable\.
-For more information, see [Step 2: Transfer your DNS service to Amazon Route 53 or another DNS service provider](#domain-transfer-to-route-53-transfer-dns)\.<a name="domain-transfer-to-route-53-up-to-five-procedure"></a>
+For more information, see [Step 2 \(optional\): Transfer your DNS service to Amazon Route 53 or another DNS service provider](#domain-transfer-to-route-53-transfer-dns)\.<a name="domain-transfer-to-route-53-up-to-five-procedure"></a>

 **To transfer domain registration to Route 53 for up to five domains**